 such devices and be able to resume the NRP forwarding treatment once

-the traffic reaches devices that are NRP capable.
+the traffic reaches devices that are NRP-capable.

 When data plane NRP mode is employed, packets carry a SAS to allow

 slice interior nodes to identify them.
-To enable end-to-end network
+To support

-slicing, the SAS MUST be maintained in the packets as they traverse devices within the network - including NRP incapable devices.
+end-to-end network slicing, the SAS MUST be maintained in the packets as they traverse devices within the network - including NRP capable and incapable devices.

 For example, when the SAS is an MPLS label at the bottom of the MPLS